paulyc/MoochianCalendar/README.md

 Moochian Period: 11 mean solar days

-Fine Moochian Period (time between official @FoxNews announcement of appointment and dismissal): 11.080555555... mean solar days
+Fine Moochian Period (time between official @FoxNews announcement of appointment and dismissal, plus one full paid days' credit): 11.080555555... mean solar days

 Noted to be inclusive of Appointment and Dismissal days, though it seems likely that pay was only requisitioned beginning on the 25th giving a Moochian Period of